ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 In this tutorial, you will learn how to use Cloud Functions along with other Cognitive and Data services to build a serverless backend for a mobile application.
 The application shown in this tutorial is a feedback app that smartly analyses the Tone of the feedback provided and appropriately acknowledges the customer through a Push Notification.
 {:shortdesc}

 This tutorial is configurable based on your target platform.

-You are currently viewing the documentation for the iOS version of this tutorial.
+You are currently viewing the documentation for the iOS / Swift version of this tutorial.
 Use the Operating System switcher at the top of this documentation to select another target platform.
 {: swift}

-You are currently viewing the documentation for the iOS version of this tutorial.
+This tutorial is configurable based on your target platform.
+You are currently viewing the documentation for the Android / Java version of this tutorial.
 Use the Operating System switcher at the top of this documentation to select another target platform.
 {: java}

 ## Objectives